These scholarships are applicable to your undergraduate studies, and are available based on your year and eligibility.

 The Committee on Scholarships and Student Aid annually recognizes up to ten students as Thomas E. and Ruth Mullen Scholars of the Upperclass Carswell Scholarships.
 Applicants must have completed at least one year of coursework at Wake Forest and are judged on the basis of academic and extracurricular leadership while here.
 The competition is keen, with recipients generally standing at least in the top 10% of the class.
 Once awarded, the scholarship may be renewed through the fourth year of undergraduate study.
 The stipend is $1,500 per year (though it could be less if the student has extensive other scholarships or financial aid packages).
 Students selected before the senior year are eligible to apply for summer grants of up to $5,000 to support research of educational value.
 Deadline: October 15.

 Several departments are able to award scholarships of varying amounts to a student or students majoring in the subject (or in some instances, simply significantly involved in studying the topic).
-See the table below for a listing of scholarships in various departments.
+See the table at their link for a listing of scholarships in various departments.
 Contact the chair of your department for more information about these scholarships.
 Deadlines: Variable.